 JUMP TO SUMMARY

-Among minimalist footwear, the Lems Primal 2 is a true standout.
-Hailed for its foot-friendly design, comfort, and overall attractiveness, the Primal 2 has stood the test of time and continues to be one of the most popular minimalist shoe models on the market.
+Among functional footwear, the Lems Primal 2 is a true standout.
+Hailed for its foot-friendly design, comfort, and overall attractiveness, the Primal 2 has stood the test of time and continues to be one of the most popular minimalist shoe models in the Natural Footgear community.
 In this review, we take a closer look at the Lems Primal 2 to better assess its attributes and any potential areas of improvement.
 We also offer thoughts on how best to use this healthy-foot-shaped shoe as well as who it might be most appropriate for.
 Read on to learn more about the Lems Primal 2!

 Notable Design Features